 In the past we have used Beam telepresence robots to support remote attendance at CHI; however, this year it is not possible due to network bandwidth limits at the conference centre, varying floor levels and some narrow corridors making it hard for Beams to easily move around, and high costs associated with getting Beams to Glasgow.
 For these reasons, the following options are being offered at CHI this year:

-For the technical program content, the main way for people to remotely attend CHI is through the live streaming of talks.
-Most papers sessions will be live-streamed.
+- For the technical program content, the main way for people to remotely attend CHI is through the live streaming of talks.
+As many paper sessions as possible will be live-streamed.

-To support social engagement at CHI, ‘local buddies’ present at CHI or ‘human proxies’ can bring you into the conference remotely through a tablet and video conferencing software that can be either either worn or carried.
-This will allow people to meet up with others to socialize.
+- To support social engagement at CHI, ‘local buddies’ present at CHI or ‘human proxies’ can bring you into the conference remotely through a tablet and video conferencing software that can be either either worn or carried.
+This will allow people to meet up with others to socialise.

 The image below shows an example setup.
 A local buddy, either a colleague or another attendee at CHI in person, will have a tablet and connect to the remote attendee via Skype.
 The tablet can be hung around one’s neck or carried in hand, depending on what people are comfortable with.
 Remote attendees will be able to talk with their partner through an earpiece that the local proxy wears.
 Remote attendees can also talk directly with other attendees at CHI.
 Together, the remote and local attendee will jointly decide how to participate in CHI.